Olen/todotxtio/README.md

 [(0, Ask for help +Todotxtio @Home), (1, Buy groceries +Shopping +Dinner @Away), (2, Drive to work +Work @Away), (3, Complete README +Todotxtio @Home)]

-# You can also add some magic functions to the lists
+# You can also add some magic functions to the lists.
+Like sorting it alphabetically:
 print(todolist.sorted)
 [(0, Ask for help +Todotxtio @Home), (1, Buy groceries +Shopping +Dinner @Away), (2, Complete README +Todotxtio @Home), (3, Drive to work +Work @Away)]

+# Return it is as markdown...

 print(todolist.to_markdown())
 # - [ ] Ask for help